alecherryy/distr-sys-21/README.md

 ### Server
-The `Server` is built using Java's HTTP Servlet; it performs some basic operations such as validating the URL parameters.
+The `Server` is built using Java's HTTP Server; it performs some basic operations such as validating the URL parameters.

 ### Client
 The `Client` class only features a handful of lines of code.
 Its job is to request input from the user and instantiate the controller.